drduh/macOS-Security-and-Privacy-Guide/README.md

 > [!WARNING]
 > VMware requires a Broadcom account and acceptance of agreements before download.
 > Parallels requires an account, payment details, and other data - see the [privacy notice](https://my.parallels.com/data_reminder).

+### Apple containers

+[Apple Container](https://github.com/apple/container) provides a native command-line workflow for running Linux container images on macOS.
+Unlike container runtimes that share a single Linux virtual machine, Apple Container runs each container in an isolated, lightweight virtual machine using macOS virtualization capabilities.
+This provides a stronger isolation boundary between workloads and the host operating system.

 # First boot